 As far as toppings go, the possibilities are endless!
 Aside from ramen noodles, common ingredients are soft- or hard-boiled eggs, fresh mushrooms, scallions, bean sprouts, bamboo shoots, carrots, and seaweed.

-How Do You Make Spicy Chicken Ramen In An Instant Pot?
+How To Make Spicy Chicken Ramen In An Instant Pot

 - First, heat sesame oil in your Instant Pot, then saute garlic and ginger until fragrant, 1-2 minutes.
 Press Cancel button and stir in some chicken broth to deglaze the pot.